News

 Last summer, Tim and his forestry intern, Veronica, conducted forest bird habitat assessments for several properties in the CHC region, a region where the Cold Hollow Mountains stretch across seven towns in northern Vermont.
 According to CHC, the Cold Hollow Mountains are part of the largest intact temperate forest left in the world: the Northern Forest, stretching across the northeastern United States and southeastern Canada.
 From Massachusetts to Quebec, the Northern Forest encompasses nearly 82 million acres and is inhabited by 470 vertebrate species, 2,700 plant species, and 5 million people.”
 As such, it is an important area to protect and continue to enhance wildlife habitat.
 Those recommendations are then sent to CHC’s consulting forester who can decide with the landowners if they want to incorporate them into forest management plans.

 So what follows after forest management plans are made?
 Implementation!
-Thanks to a generous grant from the Sarah K. de Coizart Perpetual Charitable Trust that was distributed by the Northeast Bird Habitat Conservation Initiative Audubon Vermont was able to team up with Nancy Patch, (Franklin/Grand Isle County Forester for the Vermont Department of Forests, Parks, and Recreation and Vice Chair and Co-Founder of Cold Hollow to Canada, Charlie Hancock, Audubon Vermont Endorsed Forest, and VYCC to remediate forested areas enrolled in the CHC Woodlots Program for biodiversity and bird habitat at four abutting properties.
+Thanks to a generous grant from the Sarah K. de Coizart Perpetual Charitable Trust that was distributed by the Northeast Bird Habitat Conservation Initiative Audubon Vermont was able to team up with Nancy Patch, (Franklin/Grand Isle County Forester for the Vermont Department of Forests, Parks, and Recreation and Vice Chair and Co-Founder of Cold Hollow to Canada, Charlie Hancock, Audubon Vermont Endorsed Forester, and VYCC to remediate forested areas enrolled in the CHC Woodlots Program for biodiversity and bird habitat at four abutting properties.
 Charlie is the forest for the landowner, Nancy marks trees for harvest, and then VYCC sends crews to remove the trees.

 This background finally brings us to my adventure into the woods with Tim.
 I left my desk to drive up to Belvidere to meet with VYCC’s year-round crew leaders who are early career professionals with backgrounds steeped in conservation corps work from around the country.
 With their new chainsaw certifications, these were the folks carrying out the work prescribed in the forest management plans.